 A student's Major Professor serves as a mentor and is a primary resource for scholarly advising, external funding, and career development.
 The Major Professor's home department is also the student's home department (acting as a second home to the GGG), and students are encouraged to participate in their department's activities, such as seminar series.
 The department is responsible for providing the graduate student with an office, mailbox, and laboratory space, as available.
-There is also a general-use graduate student research room that GGG students can use in Hunt 158.
+There is also a general-use graduate student research room that GGG students can use in 158 Hunt.

-Major Professors will advise their students on courses to take to formulate a program of study best suited to the student's research and other professional needs.
-The Major Professor serves as chair of the dissertation/thesis/master's exam committee.
-They guide the student on exam preparation, thesis and/or dissertation writing, and preparation for the Ph.D. qualifying examination.
+Each student is admitted to the program with a Major Professor.
+Major Professors advise their students on courses to take to formulate a program of study best suited to the student's research and on other professional needs.
+The Major Professor serves as chair of the doctoral dissertation/MA thesis committees and the MA exam committee.
+The Major Professor may not chair the qualifying exam committee.